-Maui County releases audio of 911 calls from deadly wildfire after request from The Associated Press
+911 calls from deadly Lahaina wildfire show residents’ terror and panic in a desperate bid to escape

 In another call to 911 just after 3:30 p.m., the caller asked whether it was safe to evacuate from Lahaina after seeing “fire in our backyard.”
 The dispatcher answered in the affirmative, saying “if you feel like that’s what you need to do, then yes.”

-By 3 p.m., many had lost cellphone service, leaving them without a way to call for help.
+Around that time, many had lost cellphone service, leaving them without a way to call for help.
 Power was also out across West Maui, rendering emergency warnings on social media or television stations largely futile.
 The island’s emergency siren system — another way authorities can communicate urgency in a time of danger — was never activated.

 For some, emergency dispatchers were their only contact with the world beyond the burning town.
 Later even that connection was lost.